NEW BUILD MORTGAGES

 YOUR HOME/PROPERTY MAY BE REPOSSESSED IF YOU DO NOT KEEP UP REPAYMENTS ON YOUR MORTGAGE

 There may be a fee for arranging a mortgage and the precise amount will depend on your circumstances.
 This fee is typically £295.
-Experts 4 Mortgages is an Appointed Representative of Stonebridge Mortgage Solutions Ltd, which is authorised and regulated by the Financial Conduct Authority.
-Proprietor: Daniel McLardy
+Experts 4 Mortgages is a trading style of Daniel McLardy, who is an Appointed Representative of Stonebridge Mortgage Solutions Ltd which is authorised and regulated by the Financial Conduct Authority.
+We are entered on the Financial Services Register under firm reference number 814866

 PLEASE OBSERVE THE FOLLOWING RISK WARNINGS